WordPress/gutenberg/docs/getting-started/glossary.md

 ## Full Site Editing

 This refers to a collection of features that ultimately allows users to edit their entire website using blocks as the starting point.
-This feature set includes everything from block patterns to global styles to templates to design tools for blocks (and more).
+This feature set includes everything from patterns to global styles to templates to design tools for blocks (and more).
 First released in WordPress 5.9.

 ## Global Styles